adnanb59/jetbrains-academy-hard/maze-runner/README.md

 On top of just simply creating mazes, you can also export them to a text file and load them later (to view the maze and/or it's solution).

+### Running Program

+After compiling program using `javac src/Runner.java`, run program with `java src/Runner`.

+Once the program starts, the user will be prompted with a menu with options to initialize a maze.

+### Extra Notes

+> Graph Algorithms

+> Maze Structure

+> Maze Design

 ##### URL: https://hyperskill.org/projects/47